 That’s why we’ve put together our ultimate guide to buying a luxury watch.
 We cover everything from what to think about before you even enter the boutique to how to care for your new luxury watch so it can be handed down to future generations.

-For men especially – though women take it just as seriously – the watch offers one of the few socially acceptable ways to accessorise.
+For men it is one of the few socially acceptable accessories, but also the most overt expression of their persona.
+For women it is part of their jewellery or fashion ensemble, which requires equally considered co-ordination, and no less an expression of their persona.
 Some choose to wear a luxury watch simply because they like the way it looks – indeed many examples can be regarded as art.
-Others get excited about the complex inner-mechanics.
+Others get excited about the engineering of complex inner-mechanics.
 Here are several reasons why owning a luxury watch makes good sense.

-A luxury watch is crafted by skilled artisans using higher grade materials.
+A luxury watch is crafted by skilled artisans using higher grade materials, and subjected to a multitude of quality control tests.
 The intrinsic value in this translates into several benefits.
 The first being reliable precision and quality of build.
 In the class of mechanical (and quartz), luxury watches are better made and more accurately regulated.
 In general, they will stand up to wear better and offer better protection from damage over something cheaper.

 Properly cared for, a luxury watch will last for several decades (or longer).
 Check out any of the major watch auctions (Phillips, Christie’s, etc.) and you will find ready evidence of this.
 Worn regularly over years or decades, a watch becomes intimately associated with its owner.
 A luxury watch’s ability to stand the test of time means it can be passed down to future generations.
 It can serve as a meaningful heirloom, rite of passage or long-lasting memento.